createcodeandgo/windowsensor/README.md

 - planned: a temperature sensor on some Arduinos

 ### Code
-The arduino code is written with the Arduino IDE and the Raspberry Pi uses python scripts.
+The arduino code is written with the Arduino IDE and the Raspberry Pi uses a python script.

 ### Circuit design: